 Currently there is not a “required” book for the Anatomy and Physiology class.
 However, it is recommended to work from the text: Memmler’s Structure and Function of the Human Body, 11th edition.

 Does OCOM offer study abroad in China as part of the program?
 If so, what does that look like?

 The Clinical Study in China trip is a wonderful opportunity to work alongside Chinese doctors and see the medicine practiced in its cultural setting.
 The trip occurs at the end of the program just prior to receiving your master’s degree.
 Students will participate in graduation ceremonies, but then embark on the five-week journey to China with Nanjing as home base.
 OCOM has had a long-standing relationship with the Nanjing University of Chinese Medicine (NUCM) as some of our faculty were once students there and/or taught classes there.
-Students will participate in 20 days of clinic and earn 6.25 credits of “extra” education, as well as an immersion experience at an Bozhou herb farm.
+Students will participate in 20 days of clinic and earn 6.25 credits, as well as an immersion experience at an Bozhou herb farm.
 Students who travel to China on this trip will see the experience looked upon highly by their patients.
-Financial aid can be used for this externship, if done at the end of the program.
-Graduates who elect to wait to go to China can do so as a two-week venture.
+Financial aid can be used for this community health externship, if done at the end of the program.
+Graduates who elect to wait to go to China after becoming licensed can do so in any year as a two-week continuing education experience.